 Acceptance Criteria specify how a specific feature might be applied from the viewpoint of an end user.
 It specifies the feature’s scope boundary, focuses on business value, and directs development.
 These are specific to a user story and serve as the foundation for user story acceptance testing, which identifies the requirements for the feature’s success.

-The development of the user story is deemed successful when the product owner confirms specific user story acceptance criteria and the generated feature passes it.
-Acceptance Criteria can use pass/fail results as the foundation for building tests that can be automated and run.
+The development of the user story is deemed successful when the product owner confirms specific user story AC and the generated feature passes it.
+It can use pass/fail results as the foundation for building tests that can be automated and run.

 Importance of Acceptance Criteria